 Here you’ll find everything you need to know about the event and volunteering at EuroBasket25 in Tampere.

 Start by checking out Volunteer Info Package 1 right here on this page – it covers everything from shifts and accreditation to meals, safety, volunteer gear, and the games and venues.
+You’ll also find Volunteer Info Package 1 as a PDF (with visuals!)

 During the tournament, this volunteer page will be updated regularly with important announcements, highlights from each day, behind-the-scenes looks at our amazing teams and their tasks – and more!
 Stay tuned!